jamesjsong/jamesjsong.github.io/_posts/2023-10-27-Meetup-with-an-Old-Friend.markdown

 <p id="notee1">a.
 I had to tell Zach to stop after he had mentioned finishing both <i>The Pale King</i> and <i>The Broom of the System</i>.
 The only leg-up I had on him, apparently, was having read DFW’s “E Unibus Pluram” essay.
 Upon learning Zach hadn’t read the essay, I pitched it to him with a passable summary of the New Sincerity and DFW’s analysis of advertisements.
 I then noted a passing similarity between DFW and Bo Burnham,<sup id="refff1"><a href="#noteee1">i</a></sup> running into a wall, however, upon learning that Zach had never seen <i>Inside.</i> <a href="#reff1">↩</a></p>

 <p id="noteee1">i.
 Since we’re talking DFW, we might as well go down another layer.
-The proposed equivalence class ... and entertainer Bo Burnham belong to has the following identifying characteristics.
+The proposed equivalence class David Foster Wallace and entertainer Bo Burnham belong to has the following identifying characteristics.
 A member of this equivalence class is a white man who:

 <ul>
   <li><i>Possesses</i> a startlingly crisp working memory and a near encyclopedic knowledge of the world which is effortlessly deployed in his work</li>